krishna121996/krishna121996/readme.md

 :pushpin: Liked this introduction, You can also made similar for yourself.
 Star and Fork this [README](https://github.com/krishna121996/krishna121996) :pencil:

 ⭐️ Recently working/learning :rocket:
-1. Mastering DSA & Problem Solving
+1. Learning latest technologies.
-2. Improving React Native skill
+2. Improving React Native skill.
 3. Creating content......